Salem Sue, World's Largest Holstein Cow

 She is the largest of North Dakota's large animals: bigger than the bull in Pettibone, the buffalo in Jamestown, the turtle in Bottineau, the other turtle in Dunseith, the walleye in Garrison.
 You can see her mighty silhouette from neighboring counties on a clear day: a goddess of dairy, ready to be worshipped.
 A steady stream of interstate pilgrims pull off of the highway and make the slow drive up the steep, narrow, twisting gravel road to the summit.
 A sign encourages everyone to drop a dollar into a milk can, thoughtfully provided, to help pay for Sue's maintenance.

-Sue was built in 1974 for $40,000 put up by the New Salem Lions Club, and, thanks to dairy subsidies, by you (or your parents), too.
+Sue was built in 1974 for $40,000 put up by the New Salem Lions Club, and, thanks to dairy subsidies, by you (or your parents, or grandparents), too.
 Her stats are impressive: 38 feet high, 50 feet long, six tons of reinforced fiberglass, so big she had to be built in three sections to get her up the hill.
 The dollars from the milk can have been put to good use; Sue is taut and shiny, in excellent shape.

 A free brochure available at the gas station explains that Sue's "primary purpose is to honor and advertise the dairyman of our area ... the hardworking, persistent, and informed dairyman who is an asset to his community, church, the economy, and his family."
 Also honored are New Salem's champion cows of year's past: "Indi Pens Suprize," who produced milk for 14 years, and "Aggie Wayne Segis Pontiac," who produced 1003 pounds of butterfat in a 12-month span.
 The brochure concludes with a brief ditty, the Ballad of the Holstein: